open-contracting/kingfisher-summarize/docs/develop/setup.rst

 Prerequisites
 -------------

-You can either install all requirements manually or use the `preconfigured Vagrant setup <https://kingfisher-vagrant.readthedocs.io/en/latest/>`__.
+You can either :doc:`install all requirements manually<../get-started>` or `use the preconfigured Vagrant setup <https://kingfisher-vagrant.readthedocs.io/en/latest/>`__.

-To install manually, follow the :doc:`../get-started` guide.

-When using Vagrant, remember to modify Kingfisher Views's SQL files and source code **on your host machine**, not in the Vagrant environment.
+If using Vagrant, remember to modify Kingfisher Views's SQL files and source code **on your host machine**, not in the Vagrant environment.
 See also how to `access the database <https://kingfisher-vagrant.readthedocs.io/en/latest/#working-with-the-database>`__ in Vagrant.

 .. _load-data: